obdev/v-usb/Readme.txt

   Changelog.txt ...........
 Documentation of changes between versions.
   License.txt .............
 Free Open Source license for this package (GPL).
   CommercialLicense.txt ...
 Alternative commercial license for this package.
-  USBID-License.txt .......
-Terms and conditions for free USB VID/PID pairs.
+  USB-ID-FAQ.txt ..........
+General infos about USB Product- and Vendor-IDs.
+  USB-IDs-for-free.txt ....
+List and terms of use for free shared PIDs.

 Each subdirectory contains a separate Readme file which explains its contents.